TL;DR

 - Proteins you have, with rough quantity (“2 chicken thighs, ~1 lb”)

-- Vegetables you have, including the ones that are slightly past prime
+- Vegetables you have, including the ones slightly past prime

-- Pantry staples that should count as available (oil, soy sauce, garlic, common spices) — list freely so the model does not pretend they are absent
+- Pantry staples that should count as available (oil, soy sauce, garlic, common spices) — list them so the model does not pretend they are absent

 - Carbs (rice, pasta, bread, tortillas)